 The one big regret that I do have is that I haven’t been able to focus completely on my career for which I keep on delaying my preparation.
 We don’t realise it but the amount of time that we invest in societies is huge and keeping a fine balance between societies, competitive exams, college exams and internships is one hell of a task and for which I solely blame myself, I haven’t been able to do full justice to any one of them.

-I had previously written an article 3-4 months back on how a busy life is the best life but if I had to reframe it a bit, I would now say that a busy life where one gives 100% commitment to all the tasks that are handed to oneself is the best life.
+I had previously written an article on how a busy life is the best life but if I had to reframe it a bit, I would now say that a busy life where one gives 100% commitment to all the tasks that are handed to oneself is the best life.

 Also, one needs to realize that one shouldn’t compromise on his/her career at the expense of societies.
 As wonderful as societies are, concentrating on studies in relation to what one does after college life shouldn’t be ignored at any cost.